French presidential candidate Macron targeted by hackers, researcher says

 (CNN)French presidential candidate Emmanuel Macron's campaign was targeted in recent weeks by hackers using methods similar to the hacks in the United States targeting the Democratic National Committee last year, according to a new report by cybersecurity researchers.

-Tokyo-based cybersecurity firm Trend Micro says it discovered four Web domain names that were very similar to the domain names of the Macron campaign -- presumably to try to trick careless campaign workers into accidentally compromising their email accounts.
+Tokyo-based cybersecurity firm Trend Micro says it discovered four phony Web domain names that were very similar to the domain names of the Macron campaign -- presumably to try to trick careless campaign workers into accidentally compromising their email accounts.
 For example, a fake domain called mail-en-marche.fr was set up on April 12.
 Macron's party is "En Marche!"

 The firm was unable to tell whether any campaign staffers actually fell into any traps, or whether any campaign materials were compromised.
 Macron campaign aide Benjamin Haddad said the campaign was aware of the report, but did not say whether the campaign had actually detected any hacking.